gbossert/pylstar/README.md

 [![Build Status](https://travis-ci.org/gbossert/pylstar.svg?branch=master)](https://travis-ci.org/gbossert/pylstar)
 [![Coverage Status](https://coveralls.io/repos/gbossert/pylstar/badge.svg?branch=master&service=github)](https://coveralls.io/github/gbossert/pylstar?branch=master)

-**Warning : This implementation is only intented for testing purposes : Work in Progress.**

-## About  LSTAR
-The LSTAR Grammatical inference algorithm can be use to infer the automata that best describes a targeted determinist reactive systems if a Minimally Adequate Teacher (MAT) exists for it.
-As stated by G. Holzman in its reference book, a MAT is "an Oracle that give answers to membership queries and strong equivalence queries".

-**The general idea of the algorithm** :

-1. create an observation table with the list of input messages accepted by the target.
-2. while the observation table is not closed and complete do :
-  1. stimulate the target with crafted input requests.
-  2. store request outputs in the observation table.
-3. build an hypothesis automata out of the observation table.
-4. search for a counter-example by comparing the behavior of the hypothesis against the target.
-5. if a counter-example is found.
-  1. update the observation table according to the counter-example.
-  2. returns to step 2.
-6. if no counter-example was found, the hypothesis is said valid (up to specific probability).

 ## About pylstar
-pylstar is a free and open source Python implementation of the LSTAR Grammatical inference algorithm.
+pylstar is a free and open source Python implementation of the *LSTAR* Grammatical inference algorithm.
+It can be use to automaticaly infer the state machine that best describe the internal of a deterministic black box.
+To achieve this, pylstar observes the behavior of the target when stimulated with sequence of messages.

-It should be noted that per default this implementation follows the original description of the Angluin's algorithm and relies on *WMethod* to produce the required equivalence queries.
-However, a *Random Walk* equivalency test method is also available.
+It has succesfully been used to infer various protocols such as Botnet protocols, Smart Cards protocols, Cryptographic protocols and Web Servers.

+## Sample usage
-One that wants to use *pylstar* must write a class that exposes the Minimaly Adequate Teacher of the targeted reactive System.
+One that wants to use *pylstar* must write a class that communicates with the targeted black box (*i.e.* it exposes the Minimaly Adequate Teacher of the targeted reactive System).
 This can be done by subclassing `pylstar.ActiveKnowledgeBase.ActiveKnowledgeBase`.
 If the targeted process is a network server, one can solely subclass `pylstar.NetworkActiveKnowledgeBase`.

-For example, the following class could be use to create a MAT out of a coffee machine (`coffeemachine.py`) that exposes an API on `localhost:3000` :
+For example, the following class can be use to start and stop a fake coffee machine (`coffeemachine.py`) through it API (`localhost:3000`).
+This class inherits from `pylstar.NetworkActiveKnowledgeBase` which exposes methods that can send (and read) network messages to (and by) the coffee machine API.

 ```python
 import time
 import subprocess